A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Methodology of Dataset Generation

 \section{Methodology of Dataset Generation}

-Building on OPSIN~\cite{opsin}, a rule-based system for interpreting chemical nomenclature and reconstructing molecular structures, we develop an automated pipeline that substantially adapts and extends its intermediate representations to produce complete, structured XML metadata encoding molecular structure.
-This metadata is used to guide LLMs in generating accurate and unambiguous molecular structure descriptions.
-Below, we first breifly introduce OPSIN and analyze the limitations of its native parse tree for description generation, then present our approach for constructing enriched structural metadata, and finally describe the prompt design and filtering strategies used to improve generation accuracy.
+Building on OPSIN~\cite{opsin}, a rule-based system for interpreting chemical nomenclature and reconstructing molecular structures, we develop an automated pipeline that substantially adapts and extends its intermediate representations to produce XML metadata encoding molecular structure.
+This metadata is used to guide LLMs in generating complete and unambiguous molecular structure descriptions.
+Below, we first briefly introduce OPSIN and analyze the limitations of its native parse tree for description generation, then present our approach for constructing enriched structural metadata, and finally describe the prompt design and filtering strategies used to improve generation accuracy.